wso2/docs-security/en/docs/security-processes/wso2-public-cloud-data-protection-faq.md

 Within the Data Plane, workloads are organized into [projects](https://wso2.com/choreo/docs/choreo-concepts/project/#project) following a [cell-based architecture](https://github.com/wso2/reference-architecture/blob/master/reference-architecture-cell-based.md).
 This structure allows subscribers to control the visibility of their endpoints, deciding whether they are exposed to the public, accessible to other projects, or kept private within the project.
 This level of control reinforces service isolation by clearly delineating which services interact and how they are exposed.

 ### System Availability
-Uptime SLAs, along with exclusions and Service Credit plans, are detailed in the [Choreo Support Policy](https://wso2.com/choreo/support-policy).
+Uptime SLAs, along with exclusions and Service Credit plans, are detailed in the [Choreo Support Policy](https://wso2.com/choreo/support-policy) and [Asgardeo Support Policy](https://wso2.com/asgardeo/support-policy/).

+Platfrom uptim can bee seen from [Choreo status page](https://status.choreo.dev/) and [Asgardeo status Page](https://status.asgardeo.io/).

 ## Data Backups